 The maximum number of partitions is increased to 8192.
 This number includes all partitions and all subpartitions of the table.

 twith some integer column

 p3.
 Then the query

-SELECT * FROM t PARTITION (p0, p1) WHERE c < 5 returns
+SELECT * FROM t PARTITION (p0, p1) WHERE c < 5returns only those rows from partitions

 cis less than 5.

 The following statements support explicit partition selection:

 For syntax, see the descriptions of the individual statements.
-For additional information and examples, see Section 18.5, “Partition Selection”.
+For additional information and examples, see Section 19.5, “Partition Selection”.